 As with any loan, you must supply personal information such as your employment and income, bank account details and any outstanding loans or credit balances.
 You’ll need to provide the documentation for this information, such as pay stubs, tax returns or bank statements.
 You may have to provide your employer’s contact information so the lender can verify your employment.

-You’re familiar with typical loans, such as those for an education, house or automobile.
+You’re familiar with typical loans, such as those for education, house, or car.
 Just as you might obtain a loan for medical bills for big ticket issues even with bad credit – assuming you will pay higher interest rates – you might also qualify for a medical loan for bad credit.

 Just as you might pay off a car over a five-year period, you would do the same for a medical loan for bad credit.
 If you qualify for a longer-term medical loan for bad credit, you may pay less in interest even though it will take you longer to pay the loan off.